UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 echo second >third

 I am not fooling you.
 The variable "$a" has two different values on the same line!
-The C shell doesn't do this, by the way.

 **2011 Update** - I just tried this on several systems to see what happens.
 On an old Sun system, it behaved as I noted.
 Note that this was the Bourne shell, and not Bash.